adaltas/node-csv-docs/src/md/parse/errors.md

 ## `CSV_MAX_RECORD_SIZE`

-Throw when a field is longer than the value defined by the `max_record_size` option.
+Thrown when a field is longer than the value defined by the `max_record_size` option.

+## `CSV_NON_TRIMABLE_CHAR_AFTER_CLOSING_QUOTE`

+Thrown when a field is no longer quoted and that new non-trimable characters are found after the closing quote.
+Only apply if the `trim` or the `rtrim` options are activated.

 ## Common Errors